 Section 4.
-When the supervisor counsels an employee or documents their records with a derogatory comment, which could be used for any future adverse or disciplinary action, the employee will be offered the opportunity to initial the entry within five (5) work days.
+When the supervisor counsels an employee and documents their records with a derogatory comment, which could be used for any future adverse or disciplinary action, the employee will have five (5) workdays to initial the entry.

 Section 5.
-It is agreed that oral admonishments will be removed from a unit employee's 971 file within a period not to exceed one (1) year and written reprimands will be removed from a unit employee's 971 file within a period not to exceed two (2) years of the effective date of the discipline.
+Oral admonishments will be removed from a unit employee's 971 file within a period not to exceed one (1) year and written reprimands will be removed from a unit employee's 971 file within a period not to exceed eighteen (18) months of the effective date of the discipline.
 Upon the request of the disciplined employee, the supervisor will consider removing the entry after a lesser period of time.
-However, it is agreed that in all instances such entries will remain for a minimum of six (6) months, unless removed as a result of a grievance.
+However, in all instances such entries will remain for a minimum of six (6) months, unless removed as a result of a grievance.
 The Employer will give due consideration to all factors involved when imposing discipline, including the gravity and frequency of the offense, the existence of mitigating circumstances, and the employee's prior record.